pysat/pysat/docs/tutorial_basics.rst

     # slicing by date time
     dmsp[start:stop, 'ti'] = sub_array

-See :any:`Instrument` for more.
+See the :any:`Instrument` section for more information.

-To load data over a season, pysat provides a convenience function that returns an array of dates over a season.
+To load data over a season pysat provides a function, ``pysat.utils.time.create_date_range``,  that returns an array of dates over a season.
 The season need not be continuous.

 .. code:: python